RIA007/ArduinoRemotePallete/README.md

 note: XX - installed LabVIEW version

-As an example, if you place the .mnu file in <LabVIEW>\menus\Categories\Programming, your palette will show up in the Programming palette.
+For example, if you place the .mnu file in <LabVIEW>\menus\Categories\Programming, your palette will show up in the Programming palette.